 You can make this dip a day or two in advance and store it in an airtight container in the fridge.
 Then, all you’ll need to do is slice up some fresh, warm bread right before serving.

-I don’t know about you guys but I plan on bringing this dip to every holiday party this season!
+I don’t know about you guys but I plan on bringing this dip to every party I go to!

 15 MinutesCook Time